-- Use startup & no-load switch, with a default value of yes (1). - · Hourly startup and no-load costs, with default values of zero. - External resources can only submit startup and no-load costs if the entire output of the resource is available for PJM dispatch. - Condense available switch, with a default value of no (0). - Ramp rate, with a default value of 9999 MW/minute. - Hourly economic max/min and emergency max/min are the unit-level economic and emergency MW limits, respectively. - Daily minimum down time and start times, with default values of zero. - Daily minimum run time and notification time for the Day-ahead Market, with the ability to update the hourly values for use in Real-time commitment and dispatch.
+- Use startup & no-load switch, with a default value of yes (1). - · Hourly startup and no-load costs, with default values of zero. - External resources can only submit startup and no-load costs if the entire output of the resource is available for PJM dispatch. - Condense available switch, with a default value of no (0). - Ramp rate, with a default value of 9999 MW/minute. - Hourly economic max/min and emergency max/min are the unit-level economic and emergency MW limits, respectively. - Daily minimum down time and start times, with default values of zero. - Daily minimum run time for the Day-ahead Market, with the ability to update the hourly values for use in Real-time commitment and dispatch.
+The default values will be zero. - Daily notification time for Day-ahead energy commitment, with a default value of zero. - Hourly notification times for use in Real-time commitment and dispatch, as well as for commitment of Non-Synchronized Reserve and 30-Minute Reserve in Day-ahead Market.
 The default values will be zero. - Daily maximum run time and maximum number of starts per week, with default values of infinity. - Use offer slope switch, with a default value of no (0). - Hourly incremental offer curves, with default value of \$0.
 If the last MW point on the segment curve is less than the maximum emergency limit, then the curve is extended up to the emergency maximum limit using zero slope from the last incremental point on the curve. - For those parameters that are allowed to vary hourly, in the absence of overrides specifying separate values for each hour (hourly differentiated offer data), the daily offer value is used. - In order to qualify for exempt or bonus MW during a Performance Assessment Interval, in accordance with PJM Manual 18: PJM Capacity Market, Section 8.4A Non-Performance Assessment, each generation resource must have at least one available schedule.
 Each offer must have the following: - Economic Minimum value (zero or non-zero value). - Economic Maximum value (zero or non-zero value). - Emergency Maximum value (zero or non-zero value). - At least one segment on the incremental offer curve.